srtpan/Computer-Vision-CS-527/README.md

 The notebooks contain the following topics in detail:

-1. 1D convolution and correlation (Link:)
+1. 1D convolution and correlation

 2. 1D smoothing